8 things people hate most about your customer care. And how to fix it

 Service isn’t personalized

 What’s the issue?
-Customers have got used to personalized service, and have come to expect it in all their interactions.
+Customers have gotten used to personalized service and have come to expect it in all their interactions.
 Greeting customers by their name, knowing their caller/ticket/purchase history and their various preferences are all part of personalizing the experience for them.

 Why does it happen?
 Disintegrated systems.
-It is important that your systems: your CRM, your in-app and web experiences, your social media, live chat, and voice interactions—all talk to each other to build a single, unified customer experience.
+All your software: your CRM, your in-app and web experiences, your social media, live chat, and voice interactions—all these systems must talk to each other and share data if we want to create a single, unified customer experience.

 How to measure it?
-Average Handle Times and Csat, NPS
+Average Handle Times and CSAT or NPS

 How to fix it?